Ramón (Norwegian singer): Education and career

 Andresen went viral on the video-sharing app TikTok in the summer of 2021, with a video of him talking about his "swimming problem".
 As of October 31st 2022 the video has 2,7 million views.

 On 10 June 2022 he and Viktor Leksell released the single "leilo brenner" (the apartment is burning) together.
 The song was recorded at one of the Spotify studios in Stockholm.
 A week later Andresen performed at VG-Lista Rådhusplassen, together with Viktor Leksell.

 February 2022 he experienced huge success with the single "ok jeg lover" (ok I promise), which broke the record for most Spotify-plays within a day in Norway, with 605 000 plays.
-He released his debutalbum Så klart det gjør vondt (Of course it hurts) on September 30th 2022 with Universal Music.
+He released his debut album Så klart det gjør vondt (Of course it hurts) on September 30, 2022 with Universal Music.
 The album placed number one on the Norwegian official record chart, VG-Lista.
 It was well received by the public, but got mixed critical reception by the press.